ryedin/site/_deployment/rolling-updates.md

 Common causes for not passing health checks are:

 * The cluster does not have sufficient memory or CPU resources available to start a new process
+* The cluster does not have sufficient instances where a new process port is not already reserved by an older release
 * A process crashes immediately after starting due to a problem in the latest code
 * A process takes too long to initialize its server and therefore fails a network health check